 Many of the carts originally available in DC after I71 passed were home-brewed.
 There’s videos on YouTube of how to do it.
 A vape cartridge is cannabis oil concentrate, typically distillate, in a standard glycol (PG/VG) solution.

-There was some backlash about the health risks of inhaling glycol a while back (which is what every nicotine-based vape juice uses) so lots of brands say they don’t use it, that their oil is pure, but they they generally add either artificial flavoring or terpenes (either botanically or hemp/cannabis-derived, rarely but ideally from the same processed flower) and possibly an emulsifier if the oil is really thin.
+There was some backlash about the health risks of inhaling glycol a while back, which is what every nicotine-based vape juice uses.
+Now lots of brands say they don’t use it, that their oil is pure, but you’ll still often either terpenes or artificial flavoring added.
+Other plants besides cannabis produce terpenes, too.
+Say your test results say the vape has a lot of linalool in it.
+That might be coming from a separate lavender extract added to the oil instead of the cannabis.
+They also might add an emulsifier if the oil is really thin.

 While it’s possible to make your own vape carts, it isn’t economical without the proper equipment and even then, most DC gift weed delivery brands don’t have the time or manpower to fill their own cartridges, so they use third party processors.
 It’s cheaper and faster to buy ready-made packaging that gives your gifts a professional look than to have your own designed from scratch.